fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/java/tomcat.md

 </init-param>
 ```

-For example usage, you can view the [example app][tomcat-example] available in
+For example, usage, you can view the [example app][tomcat-example] available in
 the repository.

 [tomcat-example]: